VirgilSecurity/virgil-messenger-x/README.md

 ```

 ## Prerequisites
-**Virgil Messenger** uses several modules, including **Virgil SDK**.
+**Virgil Messenger** uses several modules, including **Virgil E3kit**.
 These packages are distributed via Carthage and CocoaPods.
 Since Carthage is a RECOMMENDED way to integrate those packages into the project, these application's dependencies are managed by it.
 Carthage integration is easy, convenient and you can simultaneously use CocoaPods to manage all other dependencies.

 ### Carthage